johnedwardbower/Diskmon/README.md

 Add the executable and supporting files to a server that you want to monitor Make sure the server has .NETFramework,Version=v4.5 Add to scheduled tasks, you do one and then export the task and import on the others

+RefP: lots of this code was taken from Slack's help page here https://api.slack.com/incoming-webhooks